onsip/sipjs.com/content/guides/server-configuration/freeswitch.md

 description: Easily install & configure FreeSWITCH to work with SIP.js
 ---

-# Configure Freeswitch
+# Configure FreeSWITCH

-SIP.js is tested and will work with [FreeSWITCH 1.5.11](https://confluence.freeswitch.org/display/FREESWITCH/Linux+Quick+Install+Guide#LinuxQuickInstallGuide-Download) without any modification to the source code of SIP.js or Freeswitch.
+SIP.js is tested and will work with [FreeSWITCH 1.5.11](https://confluence.freeswitch.org/display/FREESWITCH/Linux+Quick+Install+Guide#LinuxQuickInstallGuide-Download) without any modification to the source code of SIP.js or FreeSWITCH.

 ## System Setup